Tessellation Localized Transfer learning for nonparametric regression: Experiments and applications

 As a consequence, the maximal number of cells is fixed and given by $L_{\max}=n_{\mathcal{T}}^d$.

 \begin{rem} The transfer estimation procedures described in Algorithms~\ref{Algo:transfer_fixed_tessellation} and~\ref{Algo:transfer} require solving an optimization problem over a finite but potentially large collection of partitions of $[0,1]^d$.
-A direct exploration of this set may therefore be computationally demanding.
+A naive exhaustive search may therefore be computationally demanding.
 In the present numerical study, we rely on a simulated annealing algorithm \cite{recuit_simul} to perform this optimization.
-We emphasize that this choice is purely algorithmic: the optimization strategy is independent of the proposed transfer methodology, and alternative optimization methods could equally well be employed. \end{rem}
+This choice is purely algorithmic: the optimization strategy is independent of the proposed transfer methodology, and alternative optimization schemes could equally well be employed. \end{rem}

-Along these section all kernels considered are gaussian, namely $K$, $K_x$ and $K_z$ are all taken as $x\mapsto \sqrt{2\pi}^{-1}e^{-\|x\|_2^2/2}$ where $x$ stand for the appropriate argument.
-Moreover, the bandwidths $h$ and $\bar h$ are chosen of order $n^{-1/3}$.
-Since the purpose of this section is to assess the intrinsic properties of the transfer learning procedure, the influence of tuning parameter selection is not investigated.
-It is nevertheless worth noting that this choice does not coincide with the classical bandwidth that is optimal in terms of mean squared error.
-This departure is deliberate and more consistent with the philosophy of transfer learning, whose primary goal is often variance reduction rather than pointwise optimality: transfer learning is often variance reduction, whereas bandwidths optimized for mean squared error may lead to an undesirable increase in variance due to the well-known bias/variance trade-off.
+Throughout this section, all kernels are Gaussian, that is, $K$, $K_x$, and $K_z$ are taken to be Gaussian densities (e.g., $u\in\R \mapsto (2\pi)^{-1/2} e^{-u^2/2}$).
+The bandwidths $h$ and $\overline h$ are chosen of order $n^{-1/3}$.
+Since the purpose of this section is to assess the intrinsic properties of the transfer learning procedure, the influence of tuning parameter selection is not investigated.\\ It is worth noting that this choice does not coincide with the classical bandwidth optimal for mean squared error.
+This departure is deliberate and better aligned with the philosophy of transfer learning, whose primary objective is often variance reduction rather than pointwise optimality.
+Bandwidths optimized for mean squared error may increase variance through the classical bias-variance trade-off, potentially counteracting the benefits of transfer.